jebeck/dataviz-power-tools/dataviz-power-tools.md

 <img data-src="images/PourOver.png" title="PourOver" alt="PourOver logo" style="border: none; box-shadow: none;"/>

 Note:
-There are a couple of great open-source JavaScript libraries that provide utilties specifically for performing very fast filtering on very large datasets - hundreds of thousands of items - in the browser.
-If you have a performance bottleneck due to filtering the data needed to effect an interaction, using one of these libraries may help immensely.
+So now we've covered two general strategies for coding high-performing data visualizations.
+The last couple tools I want to introduce you to today are two open-source JavaScript libraries that provide utilties for dealing with very large datasets - up to hundreds of thousands of items - in the browser.
+These are primarily useful if you have a performance bottleneck due to filtering the data needed to effect an interaction.

 ### crossfilter